ehmpathy/sql-schema-generator/README.md

   npm install --save-dev schema-generator
   ```

-2. Define your entities, somewhere in your VCS repo
+2. Declare your entities, somewhere in your VCS repo
   ```ts
   // for example: in <root>/schema/entities.ts